Jakersnell/RCC/README.md

 # Micro-C

 ### A small handwritten compiler focusing on a subset of the C language.
-This compiler only supports apple Arm64 CPUs.

 ---